-Table 12 - Reason Code Ranges
+Table 12 - Reason code ranges

-MS-byte LS-byte Description

-0x00-0x7F Standard generic reason codes

-00h This range of values for the lower byte is used for reason codes that are not specific to a particular command but can be used as reason codes in responses for any command.
+MS-byte LS-byte Description 0x00-0x7F Standard generic reason codes This range of values for the lower byte is used for reason codes that are not specific to a particular command but can be used as reason codes in responses for any command.
 The values in this range are reserved for definition by this specification.

-0x80-0x7F Vendor/OEM generic reason codes

-This range of values for the lower byte is used for reason codes that are not specific to a particular command but can be used as reason codes in responses for any command.
-Values in this range are defined by the vendor of the controller.

-MS-byte LS-byte Description 0x00-0x7F Standard command-specific reason codes Command This range of values for the lower byte is used for reason codes that are specific to a particular command.
+00h 0x80-0xFF Vendor/OEM generic reason codes This range of values for the lower byte is used for reason codes that are not specific to a particular command but can be used as reason codes in responses for any command.
+Values in this range are defined by the vendor the controller.
+Command 0x00-0x7F Standard command-specific reason codes Number This range of values for the lower byte is used for reason codes that are Note: This means that Command specific to a particular command.
 The upper byte holds the value of the command for which the reason code is defined.
 The values in this range are reserved for definition by this specification.
-Number 0x80-0xFF Vendor/OEM command-specific reason codes This range of values for the lower byte is used for reason codes that are specific to a particular command.
+Number 00 0x80-0xFF Vendor/OEM command-specific reason codes cannot have any command- specific reason codes.
+This range of values for the lower byte is used for reason codes that are specific to a particular command.
 The upper byte holds the value of the command for which the reason code is defined.
 Values in this range are defined by the vendor of the controller.

-1521 8.2.5.2 Response Code and Reason Code Values
+8.2.5.2 Response code and reason code values

 The standard response code values are defined in Table 13, and the standard reason code values are defined in Table 14.
 Command-specific values, if any, are defined in the clauses that describe the response data for the command.
 Unless otherwise specified, the standard reason codes may be used in combination with any response code.
+There are scenarios where multiple combinations of response and reason code values are valid.
+Unless otherwise specified, an implementation may return any valid combination of response and reason code values for the condition.

-Table 13 - Standard Response Code Values
+Table 13 - Standard response code values

-Value Description Comment 0x0 Command Completed Returned for a successful command completion 0x1 Command Failed Returned to report that a valid command could not be processed or failed to complete correctly 0x2 Command Unavailable Returned to report that a command is temporarily unavailable for execution because the controller is in a transient state or busy condition 0x3 Command Unsupported Returned to report that a command is not supported by the implementation 0x8000-0xFFFF Vendor/OEM-specific Response codes defined by the vendor of the controller
+Value Description Comment 0x0000 Command Completed Returned for a successful command completion.
+When this response code is returned, the reason code shall be 0x0000 as described in Table 14.
+0x0001 Command Failed Returned to report that a valid command could not be processed or failed to complete correctly 0x0002 Command Unavailable Returned to report that a command is temporarily unavailable for execution because the controller is in a transient state or busy condition 0x0003 Command Unsupported Returned to report that a command is not supported by the implementation.
+The reason code "Unknown / Unsupported Command Type should be returned along with this response code for all unsupported commands.
+0x8000-0xFFFF Vendor/OEM-specific Response codes defined by the vendor of the controller